-YWTF is a movement by and for younger women to fight for social justice.
-Together we form a diverse and inclusive group on the local and national levels. #YWTFStarterPackSyllabus
+YWTF is a movement led by womxn and nonbinary activists to fight for social justice.
+Together we form a diverse and inclusive group on the local and national levels.

 CHANGE: Our focus is certainly on changing the things that do not work for us.
 But more importantly, we want to create new.
 We need the kind of world we’ve never seen before.

 INCLUSION: All of our members should feel welcome, and that they have access to resources and information they need.
 ALL of our members need to work to include all.

 INTERSECTIONALITY: We are committed to exploring together how issues affect anyone who identifies as a woman.